NuID/nebulousAD/README.md

 NuID Active Directory Hashcheck Tool
 =================================
+### Coming releases:

+I will be adding a wiki, documentation, etc. soon.
+Features:
+- Will be adding a redact-by-group feature that will not dump hashes or check against the api for accounts in specific groups (such as domain administrators).

 ### Installation

 Simply download the precompiled release (requires no python interpreter), or build from source: